Jefferson Davis Highway: Alabama

 In Alabama, the segment of US 80 from Selma to Montgomery is the most famous part of the Jefferson Davis Memorial Highway today.
 On this road, Martin Luther King Jr. led the March 1965 Selma to Montgomery marches that helped prompt Congress to pass the Voting Rights Act of 1965 in August.
 This road also extends through eastern Montgomery and today is known as the Atlanta Highway, although interstate I-85 has replaced the route to Atlanta.

 Mississippi

 In Biloxi, located at 2244 Beach Boulevard in front of Beauvoir, the last home of Jefferson Davis.
 It is located on the coastline overlooking the Gulf of Mexico.
 There is also a marker in Moss Point, at 12400 US-90 at a long neglected turnout at the state line with Alabama.

+Louisiana

+As of 1998, there were eight markers in several places in the state.
+In 2008, there were six: